subatomicdev/binancebeast/README.md

 1st Sept

-Initial support for the Spot market.
+* Initial support for the Spot market.
 Remember, the Spot market uses different keys to the Futures.
-You can create keys for the Spot testnet [here](https://testnet.binance.vision/).
+You can create keys for the Spot testnet [here](https://testnet.binance.vision/)
+* Added `multiplemarkets.cpp` example

 31st August